Share MIDI information over a network in Audio MIDI Setup on Mac

 Use the MIDI network driver to send and receive MIDI information between computers over a network.

 To set up MIDI networking on your Mac, you first create a session, which identifies your Mac as a central location for MIDI streaming over the network.
-When setting up a session on your Mac, you specify the computer port that the network information uses, a session name and your computer’s name, which is seen by other computers on the network.
+When setting up a session on your Mac, you specify the computer port that the network information uses, a session name, and your computer’s name, which is seen by other computers on the network.
 You can also set up specific routings of MIDI devices.
-For example, you might specify that a MIDI keyboard connected to another computer routes its MIDI data to a synthesiser connected to your computer.
+For example, you might specify that a MIDI keyboard connected to another computer route its MIDI data to a synthesizer connected to your computer.

 In the Audio MIDI Setup app on your Mac, choose Window > Show MIDI Studio.

 In the MIDI Studio window, click the Configure Network Driver button in the toolbar.